kevinjalbert/notion-toolbox/README.md

 ### Get the workflow in Alfred

-There are two options:
+Create a _Blank Workflow_ and dump the contents of this repository into it.

 ![](./workflow.png)

-1. Create a _Blank Workflow_ and dump the contents of this repository into it.
-2. Download the _Exported Workflow_ (from [latest releases](https://github.com/kevinjalbert/alfred-notion/releases)) and import it into Alfred.

-In either case, you'll mostly end up with the workflow added to Alfred.

 ### Python